Unconventional superconductivity mediated by exciton density wave fluctuations: Goldstone Mode Mediated Interactions

 \section{Goldstone Mode Mediated Interactions}

 The two X-DW phases discussed in this work have gapless Goldstone modes due to breaking of continuous translation symmetry and the $U(1)$ interlayer charge conservation symmetry.
 The goal of this section is to study whether the interactions mediated by them can also lead to superconductivity.
-Our analysis will be within the Hubbard approximation.
+For analytical tractability of our analysis, we assume that the gate-screened Coulomb interactions become over-screened in the limit of small gate distances $d_g \ll 1/q$, leading to a momentum-independent Hubbard interaction.